aquibsid/Hacktoberfest2022/README.md

 # covid19
-You Can Contribute in this project participating Hacktoberfest 2020
+You Can Contribute to this project participating Hacktoberfest 2020